apideck-libraries/portman/examples/testsuite-response-tests/readme.md

 ## Example explained

-By using the Portman parameters:
+By using the Portman:

 - **"includeTests"**: true

-- **"testSuiteConfigFile"**: "./examples/testsuite-default-checks/postman-testsuite.crm.json",

-We instruct Portman to generate tests by setting **includeTests** to **true**, for which Portman will use the testsuite configuration defined in the **testSuiteConfigFile** json file.
+We instruct Portman to generate tests by setting **includeTests** to **true**, for which Portman will use the testsuite configuration defined in the **portmanConfigFile** json file.

-file: examples/testsuite-default-checks/postman-testsuite.crm.json >>
+file: examples/testsuite-response-tests/postman-testsuite.crm.json >>

 ```json
 {